PolymerLabs/arcs/docs/IDE-Setup.md

 - Try Invalidating Caches: File > Invalidate Caches > Invalidate and Restart
 - Try [this workaround](https://github.com/bazelbuild/intellij/issues/490#issuecomment-454030118) (1 should be sufficient).
+- Ensure that your Kotlin plugin is at version 1.3.61 or higher: Preferences > Plugins > Installed > Kotlin

 ## References